Knowledge base

 Right-click on a flow or sub-flow to get access to Version History:

-The Version History pane looks like this:
+The Version History panel looks like this:

 When in this module, you are enabled to take any of the following actions for each version: